hkoof/notes/ldif unwrap lines.md

 ---
-tags: LDIF, ldif, space, unwrap, wrapped, lines, start/space
+tags: [LDIF, ldif, space, unwrap, wrapped, line, start]
 ---

 File in LDIF format wrap lines by starting the next line with exactly one